 There are a number of agencies and organizations that are helping meet the needs of those experiencing homelessness and working to alleviate the conditions that lead to homelessness.

 To learn more about homelessness in Pinellas County, get involved, or make a tax-deductible donation, visit the Homeless Leadership Alliance of Pinellas.

 Social service agencies that provide homeless services and homeless prevention services can apply to take advantage of Social Action Funding grants from the City of St. Petersburg, when available.
 Learn more here.

 Power of Change Homeless Initiative

 The Power of Change Homeless Initiative was implemented in October 2014 by the City of St. Petersburg.
 This program uses repurposed parking meters to raise awareness about homelessness and gives people the option to donate their spare change to programs that help people experiencing homelessness.
-Posters and rack cards have been developed in conjunction with the donation stations to educate the public about the goals of the program.
 The money raised by the donation stations is allocated to the City’s Veteran, Homeless, and Social Services division for use on items for the homeless.
 Donations can be made directly at a Power of Change Donation Station throughout downtown St. Pete.